lucyokell/magenta/README.md

 ## Version History

 22.02.2017  State pointer passing

-16.02.2017  No mosquito/strain version checked.
+16.02.2017  No mosquito/strain version checked

 06.12.2016  Package initialised

 ### What is this?